 My first Ragnar Relay was on a team with a group of mostly strangers.
 I came in with very little expectation, but wanted to break the ice and engage with everyone, so I decided that morning of the race to do a lip-sync video.
 Queen’s “Don’t Stop Me Now” seemed an apt theme song and I took the couple of lukewarm nods as a good enough yes.
-Without much of a plan, I figured that I would just shoot anywhere and everywhere we went and ask people to mouth along a couple of lines at a time along while the song played on my phone.
+Without much of a plan, I just shot anywhere and everywhere we went and ask people to mouth along a couple of lines at a time along while the song played on my phone.

 Filming My First Ragnar Relay

 What ensued for the next 30+ hours was some very off-tone singing in the vans, at an REI, an IHOP, at the pit stops, after naps and before naps.
-We did some impromptu choreography at the exchanges and we sang into a 7-11 CCTV camera and recorded that.
+We did some impromptu choreography at the exchanges and we even sang into a 7-11 CCTV camera and recorded that.
 Somehow, everyone was awesome enough to not get annoyed with hearing the same song over and over and over and over…I think.
 There was a lot of laughing and some yawning, but we eventually crossed the finished line and a day later I put everything together into the video below.

 Everyone was almost perfectly on point, which made the editing was easy, so it was just a matter of picking out footage from every part of our race and to get everyone in.
-I watch in every time with fond memories and it’s been quite hard to top since.
+I watch it every time with fond memories and it’s been quite hard to top since.